 There are a couple of points you can focus on when looking to simplify your explanations of your positions:

 - The job title.
-If you’re job titles are altered to better fit your brand or your company structure, further explain them in the description itself.
-For example, if you’re looking for a “Customer Happiness Hero,” it might be best to specify that you’re looking for someone with customer service experience, upfront.
+If your job titles are altered to better fit your brand or your company structure, further explain them in the description itself.
+For example, if you’re looking for a “Customer Happiness Hero,” it might be best to specify that you’re looking for someone with customer service experience.

 - Roles sometimes expand beyond what’s originally expected of them.
 While you’ll likely include expectations like, “works well with a team,” “good presenter,” and more, be clear exactly what goals you’re looking for a position to achieve, and if possible, what goals will benefit candidates the most in the way of bonuses or career advancement.